pythonleiden/pythonleiden/site/index.md

 - Would you like to host us?
 Please get in touch!
 - Follow our Mastodon, Discord or Meetup groups for updates

+## Past events

+Monday, 27th of January 2025 from 20:00 - 22:00 at Denksportcentrum, Robijnstraat 4 in Leiden.
+More info on the [event page](/meeting-2025-01-27.html).

 ### Disclaimer